Kwa0915/Nixie_Clock/README.md

 # Nixie_Clock
-A custom system for Nixie Clock Module
+A custom architecture system with 4-layer PCB designed using Altium Designer.
+This system supports the Nixie Clock Module, which was designed by Bernard Lee.